The File Iterator component lets users loop over matching files in a remote file system.

 See the example section in the full documentation for the difference between these.

-Notes: If a failure occurs during any iteration, the failure link is followed.
-This parameter controls whether the job fails immediately or after all iterations have been attempted.
+Note i: If a failure occurs during any iteration, the failure link is followed.
+This parameter controls whether it is followed immediately or after all iterations have been attempted.

-This property is only available when the Concurrency property is set to Sequential
+Note ii: This property is only available when Concurrency is set to Sequential.
+When set to Concurrent, all iterations will be attempted.

 This component makes the following values available to export into variables: